-If you are already running Sponsored Product ads for the products that will be displayed in your Sponsored Brands campaign, you can create a relevant keyword list by pulling the top-performing keywords from your Sponsored Product campaigns.
+If you are already running Sponsored Product ads for the products that will be displayed in your Amazon Sponsored Brands campaign, a best practice is to create a relevant keyword list by pulling the top-performing keywords from your Sponsored Product campaigns.

 Add relevant keywords from your Automatic Campaign